ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 {: #run_application}

-Follow the JPetStore GitHub repo for steps to run the application in your cluster.
+Follow the README in the JPetStore GitHub repository for steps to run the application in your cluster.
 This application demo allows you to take an existing Java web application (JPetStore) that runs on WebSphere Application Server, containerize it and move it to Kubernetes, and then extend it with an Messaging interface using [Twilio](https://www.twilio.com/) to provide a Watson Visual Recognition capabilities.

 Run the JPetStore using [this repo](https://github.ibm.com/ibmcloud/ModernizeDemo).